AndOrangutan/csc190-beam-team/README.md

             - I will also add (think of this as checking out) `BT-56-skeleton-project`
             - `git worktree add BT-56-skeleton-project`
             - ![image](https://user-images.githubusercontent.com/40435989/222939600-d6041149-d0c6-4da7-a26d-f2f26e9fcb94.png)
             - In the above, you can now see I have access to both the current `main` branch and the `BT-56...` one.
-All I have to do to change between these different branches is actually just opeing up the `csc190-beam-team/main` or `csc190-beam-team/BT-56-skeleton-project` directories.
-You now don't have to change branches, just change directories.
+All I have to do to change between these different branches is actually just changing the directory (like `cd ../main` to change to main branch from any other branch).
+You now don't have to change branches.
             - If I wanted to start a new branch, all I would have to do is `git worktree add <branch name here>`.
             - This is way more efficient when you have to use multiple branches.
     - Start: